We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Partner yoga allows you to balance together with your partner, establishing and strengthening trust as you flow through tandem moves.

-A 2016 study found an association between mindfulness and relationship satisfaction.
+A 2016 study found an association between higher levels of mindfulness and higher levels of relationship satisfaction.
 By synchronizing your breathing, you’ll be one with your partner during your practice — and the benefits may even exceed your yoga class.